bitfocus/companion-module-interspace-mastercuev7/README.md

 ## Interspace Industries MasterCue V7

-Will allow you to control a MasterCue V7 over a network.
+This module will allow you to control a MasterCue V7 over a network.

+After configuring the MasterCueV7 Connection, you have several options to customize its functionality.
+You can:

+- Create your desired functionality from scratch.
+- Utilize our provided Presets.
+- Build upon the example page layout (`.companionconfig`) available for download from [GitHub](https://github.com/bitfocus/companion-module-interspace-mastercuev7), which can be imported into Companion.

 **Available module actions:**